It seems like just yesterday I got off that plane at Barajas and started my new life in Madrid. And if not yesterday, then last week.

 I see them on Facebook and don’t know if I should envy them or pity them.
 Is their lifestyle any better than mine is?

-They certainly have more money, but then again, I can hop to Paris or Rome for a long weekend if I really want to.
+They certainly have more money, but then again, I can hop over to Paris or Rome for a long weekend whenever I want to.
 I walk out the door and I’m just a few minutes from anything I need.

 And I’m certain that (unlike me) my friends back home can barely afford a bottle of Rioja.
 I just wander down to the supermarket and it’s 3 euros.
 Or maybe 6, if I’m feeling extravagant.